Sharing personal information

 - who you plan to share it with

-- how you will keep it safe.
+- how you'll keep it safe.

 If any of this changes, you should go back again to get their agreement to share their information.